mgreenhough/PTT/Docs/FirmwareSpec.md

 ## **NOTE:**

-### When learning and retransmitting TXstart and TXstop commands, the device is **intentionally agnostic to the radio’s actual baud rate.** Different radios may use different commands and baud rates.
+### - When learning and retransmitting TXstart and TXstop commands, the device is **intentionally agnostic to the radio’s actual baud rate.** Different radios may use different commands and baud rates.
 To handle this, the device **oversamples all incoming serial commands at 115,200 baud,** records the raw waveform, and stores it.
 During retransmission, the commands are sent at the **same oversampled rate (115,200 baud),** relying on the radio to interpret them at its native baud (e.g., 57,600 baud for GME) and sample mid bit. **No baud detection, decoding or frame matching is performed** — the system purely matches waveforms.
+- RX1/2 are GPIO interrupt pins aimed purely at detecting which pin receives first.
+Once detected, it is then read by a dedicated MCU UART - U1.
 - In this document:
   - "SP(X)" means serial.println(X) in the GUI.
   - "SP.red(X)" means make the font colour red in the GUI.